marcdutton5-coder/ab-testing-statistical-analysis/README.md

 ## 🎯 Project Overview

-This project demonstrates a complete A/B testing analysis comparing two recommendation algorithms: **Roger the Re-ranker** vs **Penny's Personalisation**.
+This project demonstrates a complete A/B testing analysis comparing two recommendation algorithms: **Stanley the Re-ranker** vs **Poppy's Personalisation**.
 What started as a straightforward statistical analysis became a critical lesson in data validation when unusual results led to deeper investigation.

 **🔍 The Investigation Journey**: Initial Python analysis showed suspiciously high statistical power (1.000) and strong significance.
-Power BI exploratory data analysis revealed the culprit - a critical outlier on June 28th that was skewing results and could have led to a costly business mistake.
+Power BI's built-in statistical analysis tools and exploratory data analysis revealed the culprit - a critical outlier on June 28th that was skewing results and could have led to a costly business mistake.

 ## 📊 Analysis Journey & Results